aws-samples/aws-iot-device-defender-agent-sdk-python/README.rst

 ****************************************
 Notes on the sample agent implementation
 ****************************************
-**client id**: The sample agent requires that the client id provided matches a "thing name" in your AWS IoT account.
+**client id**: The sample agent requires a client id that will also be used as the "Thing Name".
 This only for the sake of making the sample easy to get started with.
-Device Defender only requires that metrics be published for things that are registered in your account, and does not impose any additional requirements on client id beyond those of the AWS IoT Platform.
 To customize this behavior, you can modify the way the agent generates the MQTT topic for publishing metrics reports, to use a value other than client id as the thing name portion of the topic.

 **metric selection**: The sample agent attempts to gather all supported Device Defender metrics.
 Depending on your platform requirements and use case, you may wish to customize your agent to a subset of the metrics.